haoqili/Android_DIPLOMA_CAMERA/docs/camera_diploma_details.md

     https://github.com/haoqili/Android_DIPLOMA_CAMERA/commit/28a9157f93f3d511a91885c8c9f717a8aca50781
     https://github.com/haoqili/Android_DIPLOMA_CAMERA/commit/c12d180dff17819377c8aa215f5621ddc16be8ee

-- UI: show number of successes https://github.com/haoqili/Android_DIPLOMA_CAMERA/commit/7c4752ad5dd5b73a38b7b314a55ac44f499a145c
+- UI: show number of successes and number of clicks on the UI so that real-time monitoring can be made. https://github.com/haoqili/Android_DIPLOMA_CAMERA/commit/7c4752ad5dd5b73a38b7b314a55ac44f499a145c

 - Make DIPLOMA time-out detection possible by letting DIPLOMA know about the original client's ID (for its IP address).
 Before this change, leaders cannot handle the case of timedOut to tell nonclient that I (the leader) failed to reach the remote region so it (the nonclient) doesn't have to wait until its timeout ends.
 This is because the leader (without its reply.data that contains GetPhotoInfo) cannot distinguish among its nonleaders.